North-facing garden ideas have an exquisite beauty. More subtle, yet just as enticing as their sunnier counterparts.

 Great gardening is all about observation.
 Take note of how the light changes during the day, and plan your planting accordingly.
 In a north-facing garden, the area closest to the house will be overshadowed by the building until the sun is high in the sky so mark it out for shade loving plants.
 The farthest end is your sun-catcher – make the most of it for a bench and pots of sun-loving annuals.

 If you’re scratching your head over a dark corner where nothing seems to grow, take heart.
-There’s a good selection of plants that feel right at home in a shady spot.
+There’s a good selection of plants to choose from when planning shade garden ideas that will feel right at home in a shady spot.
 For a zing of lime green, the flowers of Euphorbia amygdaloides var. robbiae will lift the spirits in spring.